-Many apprenticeships are in big demand so don't assume that you'll definitely get the placement you're after.
+Many apprenticeships are in big demand so don't assume that you'll definitely get the apprenticeship you're after.
 Here are some top tips to help you.

 Tips for applying

 Concentrate on the application

 Apprenticeship vacancies often attract high numbers of applicants.
 Your application needs to stand out – but for the right reasons.
 Before submitting any application, make sure that you check what you have written carefully.
 Sloppy mistakes like spelling mistakes or poor punctuation will quickly mark you out, but for all the wrong reasons.

 Include all your details

 There is nothing more frustrating for an employer than receiving a promising application that does not include relevant contact details.
-Make sure that your phone number is on every application, and that it is stored on your profile on the National Apprenticeship Service website.
-This will help employers get in touch more quickly.
+Make sure that your phone number is on every application, and that it is stored on your profile on the gov.uk site’s ‘find an apprenticeship’ service.

 Although apprenticeships are a great way of learning new things, vacancies will often require you to have a range of existing skills.
 Make sure that you are honest in your applications.
 If a vacancy is completely outside your skill set, it is probably not worth applying.
 Don’t panic – something suitable will turn up!

 Play on your strengths in your application.
 What is it that makes you unique?
 Why are you the best suited person to this role?
 Make sure you explain why you are interested in the role, and how you think you can contribute to the company and what skills you have.
 Complete your Careerpilot Skills Profile to find out what skills you have already, this will help you have evidence of your skills for applications.
 In the Skills Profile you can look up the skills needed in a specific job, so you can make sure you mention relevant skills.
 Look in detail at the vacancy information so you can match your skills and experience to what they are looking for.